Envirometrix/PredictiveSoilMapping/main.md

 The main differences between predictive vs traditional expert-based soil mapping are that: (a) the production of maps is based on using state-of-the-art statistical methods to ensure objectivity of maps (including objective uncertainty assessment vs expert judgment), and (b) PSM is driven by automation of the processes so that overall soil data production costs can be reduced and updates of maps implemented without requirements for large investments.
 R, in that sense, is a logical platform to develop PSM workflows and applications, especially thanks to the vibrant and productive R spatial interest group activities and also thanks to the increasingly professional soil data packages such as, for example: soiltexture, aqp, soilprofile, soilDB and similar.

-The book is divided into sections covering theoretical concepts, preparation of covariates, model selection and evaluation, prediction and visualization and distribution of final maps.
+The book is divided into sections covering theoretical concepts, preparation of covariates, model selection and evaluation, prediction and final practical tips for operational PSM.
 Most of the chapters contain R code examples that try to illustrate the main processing steps and give practical instructions to developers and applied users.

 ## Connected publications {-}